FDE(LOCAL) - ADMISSIONS: SCHOOL SAFETY TRANSFERS

 The parent of a student attending a school identified as persistently dangerous shall be provided notification of his or her right to request a transfer.
 Notification shall occur at least 14 days prior to the start of the school year or, for a student enrolling subsequently, upon the student's enrollment.

-The parent must submit to the Superintendent or designee an application for transfer.
-The Superintendent or designee shall complete the transfer prior to the beginning of the school year, if applicable, or within 14 calendar days of the request for a subsequently enrolling student.
+The parent must submit to the Superintendent an application for transfer.
+The Superintendent shall complete the transfer prior to the beginning of the school year, if applicable, or within 14 calendar days of the request for a subsequently enrolling student.

 Any transfer arranged for a student from a campus identified by TEA as persistently dangerous shall be renewed so long as the campus from which the student transferred retains that designation.